alexirpan/alexirpan.github.io/_posts/2023-11-08-neopoints-making-guide.markdown

 ![A weekly reward tracker with 1 of 7 books filled](/public/np-guide/dailyquest.png) {: .centered }

-Six more days...
+Just six more days...
 {: .centered }

 # Food Club

 We now move to the exact opposite of Daily Quests.
-Daily Quests were created incredibly recently, with a partial goal of fighting item inflation, and intelligently use techniques straight out of a mobile gaming playbook.
+Daily Quests were created incredibly recently, with a partial goal of fighting item inflation, and intelligently use techniques from a mobile gaming playbook.

 Food Club is a dumb system, made 20 years ago without any conception towards the long-term health of the site, and is a major reason the economy has so much inflation.